lucassabreu/prooph-with-multilanguage-stack/README.md

-Prooph With Multilanguage Stack
+Prooph With ProtoBuf
 ===============================

-Prooph is a library to deal with CQRS and Event Sourcing with PHP ([more here](http://getprooph.org/)), but there was no example about how to use in a multilanguage stack, or even between PHP systems that may not have Prooph because of some limitation.
+Prooph is a library to deal with CQRS and Event Sourcing with PHP ([more here](http://getprooph.org/)), and will be used with Protobuffers ([more here](https://developers.google.com/protocol-buffers/)) to allow a simple cross service validation message exchaging.